-- Professional Certified Marketer in Digital Marketing: Created by the American Marketing Association, the PCM Digital Marketing certification covers marketing-related topics such as web analytics, social media, SEO, online advertising, email and content marketing.
+Created by the American Marketing Association, the PCM Digital Marketing certification covers marketing-related topics such as web analytics, social media, SEO, online advertising, email and content marketing.
 This certification requires candidates to complete a 120-question exam with 80% proficiency.
-Candidates must renew this credential every three years and earn a minimum of 10 continuing education credits each year.
+Candidates renew this credential every three years and earn a minimum of 10 continuing education credits each year.

 Digital marketing managers require an assortment of hard and soft skills to succeed in this role.
 Some skills include:

-- Strategic thinking: This skill involves understanding how people think to interpret the reasoning behind their purchases.
-A digital marketing manager uses strategic thinking to target advertising and optimize campaigns to bring the largest return possible.
+Strategic thinking: This skill involves understanding how people think to interpret the reasoning behind their purchases.
+A digital marketing manager uses strategic thinking to target advertising and optimizes campaigns to bring the largest return possible.

-- Time management: Digital marketing managers use their time wisely, delegating certain tasks and dedicating a pre-set period to each remaining task.
-This creates a system of completing tasks promptly.
-This skill is also used to manage schedules to meet deadlines, attend meetings and perform or delegate other time-sensitive tasks throughout the day.
+Time management: Digital marketing managers use their time wisely, delegating certain tasks and dedicating a pre-set period to each remaining task which creates a system of completing tasks promptly.
+This skill is also useful to manage schedules to meet deadlines, attend meetings and perform or delegate other time-sensitive tasks throughout the day.

-- Communication: Digital marketing managers must possess strong, clear and concise communication skills to succeed in their field.
-A skilled communicator utilizes traits such as active listening, positivity and patience as well as verbal and written communication skills.
+Communication: Digital marketing managers often possess strong, clear and concise communication skills to succeed in their field.
 Generating reports to share with upper management and writing persuasive product copy are a few of the tasks requiring excellent communication skills.

-- Technical skills: Digital marketing managers are required to be familiar and comfortable with the forms of technology they use in their daily set of tasks.
-They must gain technical proficiencies to use the equipment, software and online platforms needed to conduct their work effectively.
+Technical skills: Digital marketing managers are required to be familiar and comfortable with the forms of technology they use in their daily set of tasks.
 Some technical skills include budgeting, analyzing the return on investment of marketing campaigns, word and data processing and web analytics.